Disclosure: This experience was provided free of charge; all opinions are my own.

 California is full of awesome places to explore, but one of the funniest water adventures you can have in Southern California is kayaking in the La Jolla Cove.
 I have done this four times now, both with a group and on my own, and each time I have seen something new.
 This particular experience was with Everyday California, and it was the first time I went into the sea cave, so it has a special place in my heart.
 Read on for all the information.

 - Location: 2261 Avenida De La Playa, La Jolla, CA 92037

-Most of the paddling is in the beginning and the end as you make your way from the beach to the caves and back.
-Peter and Trevor were our guides, and they made sure everyone had a good time with lots of fun jokes and overall good attitude.
+Most of the paddling is in the beginning and the end, as you make your way from the beach to the caves and back.
+Peter and Trevor were our guides, and they made sure everyone had a good time with lots of fun jokes and an overall good attitude.

-When we got to the seven caves, we sat in the water and learned the names and histories of the caves themselves.
+When we got to the seven caves, we sat in the water and learned the names and histories of the caverns themselves.

-I had been on tours before, but this was the first time I heard this much information about the caves themselves, which was great.
+I had been on tours before, but this was the first time I heard this much information about the caves, which was great.
 When the groups of kayakers cleared from The Clam (the only cave you can kayak in), we headed over to give it a go.

-After dropping off the kayak, I head back out to snorkel and saw at least four more sharks, some as big as 4 feet.
-It was crazy to see them up close like this, but they were much more afraid of you then you are of them; so when you see them, they just swim away.
+After dropping off the kayak, I headed back out to snorkel and saw at least four more sharks, some as big as 4 feet.
+It was crazy to see them up close like this, but they were much more afraid of you, then you are of them, so when you see them, they swim away.
 You can read more about snorkeling with the sharks here.

-Kayaking with Everyday California was a really fun experience, and it was great to have it packaged with my hotel stay in downtown San Diego at the Palomar, read about the hotel here and book the package for yourself here.
+Kayaking with Everyday California was an enjoyable experience (view photos on their Instagram here), and it was great to have it packaged with my hotel stay in downtown San Diego at the Palomar, read about the hotel here.
 Let me know what you think in the comments.